rajeev29five/rajeev29five.github.io/index.md

 ## 3. cd

 **cd** stands for change directory.
 Used to traverse directory(ies).

+Command takes the following form,

+> cd [OPTIONS] [dir]

-If name of directory is not supplied, working directory is changed to root or home.
-If **`..`** is supplied, working directory is set to immediate previous of current working directory.
+If name of directory(in above case "dir") is not supplied, working directory is changed to root or home.
+If **`..`** is supplied, working directory is set to the directory immediate previous of current working directory.
 If **`-`** is supplied old working directory is set to current working directory, if the directory change is successful, the absolute pathname of the new working directory is written to the standard  output.

 For now let's change our working directory to the directory you created with the help of **mkdir** command.